 InGaAs sensors can be made extremely sensitive, literally counting individual photons.
-When built as focal plane array - with thousands or millions of tiny point sensors, or sensor pixels - SWIR cameras will work in very dark conditions.
+When built as focal plane arrays- with thousands or millions of tiny point sensors, or sensor pixels-SWIR cameras will work in very dark conditions.
 Night vision goggles have been around for several decades and operate by sensing and amplifying reflected visible starlight, or other ambient light, in what are called image intensification (I-Squared) tubes.
 This technology has worked well for direct view night vision goggles.
 But when an image needs to be sent to a remote location (an intelligence center, for example), there is no practical method which does not introduce reliability and sensitivity limitations (e.g. I2CCD).
-Because all of SUI's SWIR sensors convert light to electrical signals, they are inherently suitable for storage or transmission.
+Because all of SUI's SWIR sensors convert light to electrical signals, they are inherently suitable for standard storage or transmission.

 Using SWIR at night has another major advantage.
 An atmospheric phenomenon called night sky radiance emits five to seven times more illumination than starlight, nearly all of it in the SWIR wavelengths.
 With a SWIR camera and this night radiance - often called nightglow - we can "see" objects with great clarity on moonless nights and share these images across networks as no other imaging technology can do.
 But aren't there other cameras that operate in the shortwave infrared range?
-Yes.
-Sensors constructed from materials like mercury cadmium telluride (HgCdTe) or indium antimonide (InSb) can be very sensitive in the SWIR band.
+Yes, Sensors constructed from materials like mercury cadmium telluride (HgCdTe) or indium antimonide (InSb) can be very sensitive in the SWIR band.
 However, in order to increase their signal-to-noise ratio to usable levels, these cameras must be cryogenically cooled.
-In stark contrast, similar sensitivity can be achieved at room temperatures with a Sensors Unlimited InGaAs camera.
+In large military aircraft designed for large surveillance and reconnaissance, cooling is an option as these platforms can provide space and power to run mechanical cooling systems.
+However, mechanical cooling devices have limited lifetimes and, as these platforms are miniaturized, size, weight, and power constraints can limit the deployment of cooled camera systems.
+In stark contrast, similar sensitivity can be achieved at room temperatures using long-lifetime components in a and small size, weight, and power (SWaP) package with a Sensors Unlimited InGaAs camera.

 Essentially, InGaAs cameras can be small and use very little power, but give big results.
-Sensors Unlimited InGaAs cameras offer VGA resolution in a tiny 1.25"x1.25"x1.10" package and just 1.5W power draw at steady state.
-We also offer HD (1 Megapixel) resolution in a 2"x2"x2.43" package with $\leq$ 3.0W power draw at steady state.
+Sensors Unlimited InGaAs cameras offer VGA resolution in a tiny 1.25"x1.10" package and just 1.5W power draw at steady state.
+We also offer HD (1 Megapixel) resolution in a 2"x2"x2.43" package with \leq 3.0W power draw at steady state.